emadaghajanzadeh/Trie-DataStructure/README.md

 # Trie Tree

 ## Description
-Trie tree is a type of tree data structure that is used for locating specific keys from within a set.
-This project was given during the data structure course, and its aim was to implement the trie tree efficiently.
+This project was given during the data structure course, and its aim was to implement the trie tree efficiently and in object-oriented manner.

 ### What is Trie Tree?
-This is ...
+Trie

 ### Application
 Its applications ...

 ## Implementation
-My final implementation was capable of storing and retrieving about 200 words in a reasonable time, less than 2 seconds.
+To implement this data structure, I first defined a node class that contains all the attributes and functions related to each node.
+Then, a Trie Tree class is defined to manage the essential operations such as inserting, deleting, etc. Finally, my implementation was capable of storing and retrieving about 200 words in a reasonable time, less than 2 seconds.